quaziashfaq/notes/linux/scripting/bash/bash.md

 jobs: lists the jobs currently running or stopped
 top: shows the processes currently using the most CPU time (press "q" to quit)

+When a user starts a terminall session (tty), the tty will have a shell process running with a one-to-one relationship to between them.
+This shell is called is parent shell.

+Within the above parent shell, we run other commands and when they run in the prcoessor as processes, they get pid (process id).

 ## Interesting commands
 cat /var/log/syslog | cut -d' ' -f5- | sort  | uniq -c | sort -nr | less